Winter Olympic Sports: Biathlon

 In the shooting component, .22 calibre rifles are used at a range of 50 meters.
 At each stop, competitors have five bullets and five targets to hit.
 Each miss in the sprint, pursuit, and relay events results in a 150-m penalty loop.
 Each miss in the individual event adds one minute to the athlete's final time.

 At the 1924 Games, a precursor event to the Biathlon was an event called Military Patrol.
-Miliatry Patrol/Biathlon was also a demonstration sport in 1928, 1936 and 1948.
-The sport made its official Olympic debut at Squaw Valley in 1960.
+Miliatry Patrol was also a demonstration sport in 1928, 1936 and 1948.
+Biathlon made its official Olympic debut at Squaw Valley in 1960.
 Women's biathlon made its Olympic debut in 1992 in Albertville.
 The Mixed relay biathlon was added to the program in 2014.

 - In Squaw Valley 1960, Sweden's Klas Lestander won the first-ever biathlon.